pennyether/contracts/app2/README.md

 	- typical ethereum.. things randomly dont work, you dont know why, so you have to go debug the whole fucking stack looking for dumbshit glitches caused by code that doesnt validate shit.
 FUCK ETHEREUM.
+	- MetaMask doens't support eth_Filter...
+SO WATCH OUT.
+DONT EXPECT THERE TO BE ACTUAL LOGS OF THINGS.

 ARCHITECTURE